(Based on my conversations with 100+ pastors)

-For the last 10 weeks…why does it feel like 10 years…churches have been focused on how to shift from doing church in buildings to doing church online.
+When Covid hit, churches focused on shifting from doing church in buildings to doing church online.
 For an institution that’s not exactly known for radical change, it’s been a fascinating process to watch.
-I’m actually seeing some signs of hope.
-There are churches doing some good things in this season.
+I actually saw some signs of hope.
+There were churches doing some good things and new things.

-Here’s a compilation of what I’ve heard in those one-on-one conversations in recent weeks:
+Here’s a compilation of what I heard in those one-on-one conversations:

 “It appears that more people are watching our services online than were attending our services before Covid-19.”